mdclegacyI0/module-three-study-guide/04-react-state.md

 ## Vanilla JavaScript event listener and handler

-- What are some of the biggest challenges when writing event listeners and handlers in vanilla javascript?
+- What are some of the biggest challenges when writing event listeners and handlers in vanilla javascript? handlers have to be reset, we aslo have more to write out

 ```html
 <!-- HTML -->